 - Offered by donation ($0-$10 suggested)

-- BYOZ: Bring your own zafu or meditation cushion (though there are some pillows and chairs available)
+- BYOZ: Bring your own zafu or meditation cushion (there are plenty of folding chairs as well as a few pillows and backjacks available)

 - For more info and/or to join the sangha e-list: contact/connect.

 *Social Meditation as described by Kenneth Folk via the Buddhist Geeks Network: “Meditation is the bringing of attention to experience, and training in meditation is training in attention.
 By this definition, neither isolation nor silence are required; we can train together, and that is good, because together is what we were born for.
 Social meditation brings the benefits of traditional silent meditation while simultaneously cultivating intimacy and strengthening bonds between humans.
 Social meditation is engaging in a way that only social activities can be.
 And social meditation provides a built-in feedback loop; when two or more people are taking turns reporting their experience in real time, there is little time for mind wandering.
 Meditators stay on task, thereby increasing the efficiency of training.”

 With each sound the mind returns.